waldronlab/The-Art-of-Data-Science/README.md

 | 2017-12-13 | Interpreting Your Results |  |
 | 2017-12-20 | Communication |  |
 | 2017-12-20 | Concluding Thoughts |  |

+## Presenting

+1. Pick the date or topic that best suits you.

+2. Edit this file, adding you GitHub username to the schedule table.

+3. Read the chapter in the book.

+4. Edit the presentation file using RStudio.
+All presentations should be authored using the `.Rpres` format, more infomation about the format is available [here](https://support.rstudio.com/hc/en-us/articles/200486468).
+Additionally, some previous presentation that can be used as examples are available [here](https://github.com/waldronlab/Book_Club/tree/master/Data%20Analysis%20for%20the%20Life%20Sciences).

+5. Commit the presentation to GitHub from RStudio so that it is available to others.
+Don't know what that means?
+The process is documented [here](https://support.rstudio.com/hc/en-us/articles/200532077-Version-Control-with-Git-and-SVN) or there is a video [here](https://www.rstudio.com/resources/webinars/rstudio-essentials-webinar-series-managing-part-2/).

+6. Present your hard work at the weekly meeting!